Aleksandr Brechalov: Income

 Brechalov's income for 2017 exceeded 34 million rubles.
 However, this is taking into account the amount from the sale of real estate.

 The income in 2020 amounted to about 4 million 843 thousand rubles, which is almost 13.3 million rubles less than in 2019.

 In Brechalov's use is an apartment of 147.5 sq. m, also the head of Udmurtia owns a passenger car "Volkswagen 7HC Multivan".
 Brechalov's wife, Yelena earned 3 million 629 thousand rubles in 2020.

 Hobbies

 He is fond of triathlon.
 On 6 October 2013, he completed the Ironman triathlon in Barcelona.
 On October 4, 2015, in the city of Calella, he overcame the Ironman distance with a result of 10 hours 41 minutes 6 seconds.

 In 2015, he ran the Baikal Ice Marathon, took part in the Karjala Half Marathon in Karelia and swam across the Volga as part of the Connecting Shores swim (4.7 km).

+Awards

+Order of Friendship (8 August 2023) — for a significant contribution to the socio-economic development of the regions of the Russian Federation.